alco-company/mortimer-bellis/WORKLOG.md

 - use '+' on lists to open new item form
 - use ',' to edit current_list_item and use ArrowDown / -Up to navigate list_items
 - fix forms after changing lists
+- fix tenants delete_account - on tenant and admin user

 ### 31/3/2025